 Error Reporting enables you to identify, understand, and manage application errors by automatically capturing application crashes and grouping the stack traces from these crashes into error groups.
 Some Google Cloud service errors, however, are logged as error messages and don't come in the form of stack traces.
 Error Reporting's Service Errors feature automatically captures and groups these kinds of Google Cloud service errors so that you can quickly identify issues in your system and be notified when new errors occur.

 For example, you might encounter a situation when using Cloud Run in which you reach your maximum container instance limit when making a request.
 When this event is logged to Cloud Logging, Service Errors in Error Reporting automatically captures this error, groups it with similar errors, and notifies you that this event has occurred.
 Additionally, to help resolve these errors, some Google Cloud services provide troubleshooting documentation that you can access from the Error Reporting page.

 View service errors

-To view your service errors, go to the Error Reporting page in the Cloud Console:
+To view your service errors, go to the Error Reporting page in the Google Cloud console: